NIST 800-171 is Your Organization Prepared?

 Starting in December 2015, the Defense Federal Acquisition Regulation Supplement (DFARS) laid out additional requirements that organizations must adhere to while working with the DoD.
-The compliance deadline for the clauses, NIST Special Publication (SP) 800-171, has been extended to December 31, 2017.
-Will your organization be prepared when this round of federal acquisition regulations goes into effect?
+The compliance deadline for the clauses, NIST Special Publication (SP) 800-171, was extended to December 31, 2017.
+Is your organization be prepared when this round of federal acquisition regulations goes into effect?

 What Is NIST 800-171?

 The title of the clause, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations,” gives an excellent summary of its purpose.
 The DoD requires that third-party contractors provide certain assurances about the security of their IT systems if they would like to continue working with the Department and receiving sensitive information.

 The “covered defense information” that concerns the DoD in this clause is their form of “Controlled Unclassified Information.”
 The DoD defines such information as being: